 We have a substantial number of plants and conduct a significant portion of our business in energy producing regions in the U.S and Canada.
-The price of oil has declined dramatically over the past year.
-This decline has directly affected our customers in the oil industry, as they have curtailed their level of operations, and has had a corresponding effect on our customers in businesses which service or supply the oil industry as well as our customers in unrelated businesses located in areas which had benefited from the economic expansion generated by the robust growth driven by the higher oil prices in prior years.
+The price of oil has declined dramatically over the past year, which has directly affected our customers in the oil industry as they have curtailed their level of operations.
+In addition, this decline has also had a corresponding effect on our customers in businesses which service or supply the oil industry as well as our customers in unrelated businesses located in areas which had benefited from the economic expansion generated by the robust growth driven by the higher oil prices in prior years.
 As a result, our organic growth has been impacted by elevated headcount reductions in our wearer base as well as increased lost accounts, which will also have an impact on organic growth throughout fiscal 2016.
 On the other hand, we have benefited from lower costs of the gasoline used to fuel our vehicles and the natural gas used to operate our plants.
 Since there are substantial uncertainties regarding the extent, timing and effect of lower oil prices, it is difficult to quantify the positive and negative impacts on our future financial results from lower oil prices.
-Nevertheless, we believe that if oil prices remain depressed that the benefits from lower energy costs will be outweighed by the revenues and profits we continue to lose as a result of the cutbacks by our customers in the oil industry and other affected businesses.
+Nevertheless, the negative impact on our results from the cutbacks by our customers in the oil industry and other affected businesses have and will continue to outweigh the benefits from lower energy costs.